-Summary: In this article, we compare the latest version of Caavo Control Center vs Logitech’s popular Harmony Elite and Companion universal remote controls.
+Summary: In this article, I compare the latest version of Caavo Control Center vs Logitech’s popular Harmony Elite and Companion universal remote controls.

 Caavo vs Harmony: Side-By-Side

-As we mention in our full Caavo review published last week, Caavo’s recent mega-price-drop makes this innovative universal remote worth a look.
+As I mention in this full Caavo review published last week, Caavo’s recent mega-price-drop makes this innovative universal remote worth a look.
 Why?
-It’s a solid, modern remote control with some unique features makes watching your favorite shows easier.
+It’s a solid, modern remote control with some unique features make watching your favorite shows easier.

 But is it enough to unseat our top contender, Logitech Harmony Elite?

 Well, that really depends on what you want to use it for.
 Let’s compare.